Axel13fr/P2_TrafficSignClassifier/writeup_AxelDurbec.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fifth code cell of the IPython notebook.
 I have choosen a tensorflow implementation to use my GPU speed and easily make sure that whatever the source, as long as its 32x32 RGB, the same chain will always be applied.
 Another advantage is that the tf functions will randomly change the images so every epochs will generate slightly new samples !

 Interestingly enough because counter intuitive at first, in his paper treating road sign classification, Yann Lecun mentions that the color information didn't improve the performance vs Grayscale, which is very interesting to reduce the number of parameters (input depth becomes 1 instead of 3), so I went for this approach.